rpatin/trophic.sdm.data/README.md

 # News

 Pre-Release Features (v.
-0.0.1) - detection of taxonomic conflicts within trophic groups with `detect_taxonomic_conflict()`. i.e. predator with some prey within the same trophic groups but with very different taxonomy (that would be problematic to mix in a trophic sdm) - detection of gbif observation outside of IUCN ranges and diagnostic of the distance to IUCN distribution. - calculation of gbif sampling effort - rasterization and buffer calculation for IUCN polygon ranges
+0.0.1) - workflow for trophic dataset based on gbif data - detection of taxonomic conflicts within trophic groups with `detect_taxonomic_conflict()`. i.e. predator with some prey within the same trophic groups but with very different taxonomy (that would be problematic to mix in a trophic sdm) - detection of gbif observation outside of IUCN ranges and diagnostic of the distance to IUCN distribution. - calculation of gbif sampling effort - buffer calculation for IUCN polygon ranges

 # Installation